ayushkumarsingh2422005/Pandaspretty/readme.md

 ## What is it ?

-PandasPretty is a python package which provides you feature to convert your DataFrame in a good looking table, just in few steps.
+Pandaspretty is a python package which provides you feature to convert your DataFrame in a good looking table, just in few steps.
 It aims to make everything simple.

 ## Main features